Victoria is a stay-at-home mom, author, educator, and blogger at Healthy at Home. She currently lives in Colorado with her family.

 From the beginning of a relationship, it’s easy to give your trust and your heart to the other person.
 You assume that the other person cares about you, loves you, and wouldn’t do anything to hurt you.
 However, when something like this happens, it really hits the trust in your relationship hard.
 The other person is now unsure about all of your actions, and has a hard time trusting the relationship again.

 Your partner’s trust is going to be delicate for a while, and it will be up to you to regain it.
 You will want to do whatever it takes until you get it back again, even if it requires you to check in with your partner multiple times a day for a little while.
-It may also require you being where you're supposed to be, when you're supposed to be, 24 hours-a-day, seven days-a-week, so you can prove that you can be trusted again.
+It may also require you being where you're supposed to be, when you're supposed to be, 24 hours a day, seven days a week, so you can prove that you can be trusted again.

 I strongly believe in developing that trust again in your relationship, but there are limits.
 If it’s been a year and your partner is still demanding a written schedule, hourly texts, and is still calling your friends and family members to check in on you, the two of you may need a serious discussion about whether they also are interested in making the relationship work.

-Respect and Kindness
+4. Show Respect and Kindness

 Making this work is going to take the efforts of both of you.
 However, your partner may be negative for a little while as they are mentally and emotionally trying to absorb and understand the situation.
 They will be doubting you, they will be doubting themselves, and they will likely even be having detailed nightmares about you with the other person.
 It’s a lot to take in.